heptarch/heptarch.github.io/drafts/demon.md

 </span>

 "I...
 I feared as much.
-Susan is too ill to travel to Aberdeen, but we want what is best for you.
+Susan is too ill to travel to Aberdeen, but we want what is best for you, and what He clearly wills.
 Do you remember Professor Thomson?"

 <p align="center">
   ⁂